Canvas and Its Enemies — Mildew, UV, Salt, and Wet Rot

 This is the mechanism behind the seemingly inexplicable mildew that develops on canvas that you could have sworn was dry when it went away.
 It probably was dry, briefly.
 Then the salt got to work, and by the following morning it was damp again, and by the following month the conditions for fungal establishment had been sustained long enough for growth to begin.

-Rinsing salt-contaminated canvas with fresh water before drying and stowing is not optional.
-It is the single most effective maintenance step available, and it costs nothing beyond a water supply and a willingness to spend twenty minutes on it after a passage.
+Rinsing salt-contaminated canvas with fresh water before drying and stowing is not optional maintenance.
+It is the single most effective intervention available, and it costs nothing beyond a water supply and a willingness to spend twenty minutes on it after a passage.
 The difference between rinsed-and-dried and stowed-while-damp-and-salty is the difference between canvas that lasts twenty years and canvas that lasts five.
+My friend's sail had been stowed salty.
+The rinsing habit was the change that mattered — more than any treatment I could have applied to the retrieved sail.

 The salt problem is compounded by the hygroscopic nature of some treatment compounds — zinc chloride being the example covered elsewhere in these notes — which is one reason why canvas treatments that incorporate hygroscopic salts always want an overcoat of oil or wax to manage the moisture exposure of the treated surface.

-UV Damage — The One You Can See Coming
+UV Damage — The Surface You Can See Coming

 The characteristic sign is a chalky, fibrous surface texture on areas of maximum UV exposure — the top of a furled sail, the outer face of a canvas cover, any surface that spends long periods facing the sky.
 The inner fibres remain relatively intact while the surface layer degrades, which means the canvas looks progressively worse before it begins to fail mechanically.
 The failure, when it comes, is abrasion-initiated — the degraded surface fibres offer no resistance to chafe and the canvas begins to wear through at the areas of maximum UV exposure and maximum mechanical contact simultaneously.

 Oil and wax treatments provide UV protection partly through pigmentation — linseed oil, Stockholm tar, and cutch all absorb in the UV range to some degree — and partly by keeping the surface fibres plasticised and hydrated rather than dry and brittle.
-An oil-treated canvas that has been well maintained has noticeably better UV resistance than an untreated equivalent, for both chemical and mechanical reasons.
+A well-maintained treated canvas has noticeably better UV resistance than an untreated equivalent, for both chemical and mechanical reasons.
+Whether cutch is contributing meaningfully to UV protection or whether its main value in the sequence is as a mordanting agent for subsequent metal treatments — as the Plymouth trials data suggests — does not change the practical value of the treatment for UV resistance.
+The plasticisation and UV absorption are real regardless of how the biological protection question resolves.

 Abrasion is not biological, not chemical, and not strictly a preservation problem in the conventional sense — but it accelerates every other failure mode so reliably that it deserves mention in any honest account of what destroys canvas.